php-fast/php-fast/README.md

 ### Applying Middleware to Routes

-To apply middleware to a route, pass the middleware class name as an array in the route definition within `application/routes/web.php` or `application/routes/api.php`.
+To apply middleware to a route, pass the middleware class name as an array in the route definition within `application/Routes/web.php` or `application/Routes/api.php`.

 Example: Applying `AuthMiddleware` to a route in `web.php`:

     ```php
-    $routes->get('admin', 'AdminController::index', [\App\Middlewares\AuthMiddleware::class]);
+    $routes->get('admin', 'AdminController::index', [\App\Middleware\AuthMiddleware::class]);
     ```

 In this example, when the user accesses the `admin` route, the `AuthMiddleware`'s `handle` method is executed before the `AdminController`'s `index` method.